 Other causes of shin splints can include:

 - Overpronation (foot rolls inward) or over supination (foot rolls outward) when running.
 These conditions can cause the foot to absorb too much shock when it hits the ground.
+To best avoid such injury it always recommended to use shin splints shoe inserts.

 - Shoes that don't fit properly or are worn out, can result in improper support and shock absorption.